US Cash Products-Chicago gasoline diffs fall

 On the Gulf Coast, M3 gasoline differentials slipped 1.50 cents to about 1.25 cents over November NYMEX RBOB on low demand in the well-supplied region, traders said.

-The ULSD differential in the Gulf gained 1.00 cent to a quarter cent discount to the November NYMEX heating oil contract as its latest five-day lifting cycle scheduled to move on the Colonial Pipeline.
+ULSD differentials in the Gulf gained 0.75 cent to half a cent under November NYMEX heating oil as its latest five-day lifting cycle scheduled to move on the Colonial Pipeline.

-Trade activity in the New York Harbor refined products markets was thin as market participants traveled to an industry event.
+Trade activity in the New York Harbor refined products markets was thin as market participants traveled to an industry outing.

 Differentials for distillates were mostly weaker, reflecting growing supplies of heating and transportation fuels, while gasoline differentials skidded lower on a lack of prompt demand and reports of a slug of European imports making their way into the market.